Gilding Flakes applied to black Epoxy Clay is undeniably elegant. This is the 7th tutorial of our 12 Tutorials to Unwrap Your Creativity!

 Beadaholique has all of these supplies available for those of you who would like to purchase all the Nunn Design Supplies retail.
 You can shop for the supplies here.

-- Shop Beadaholique: Crystal Clay with Gilding Flakes and Nunn Design Resin to Create Mixed Media Charms
+- Shop Beadaholique: Epoxy Clay with Gilding Flakes and Nunn Design Resin to Create Mixed Media Charms

 Shop the Supplies Wholesale: